rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 `n1` has a non-empty inner set, `n2` has an empty inner set).

-(2) If node `n1` is an ancestor of `n2`, then the inner set of `n1` has `n2` as an element, but the inner set of `n2` does not.
+(2) If node `n1` is an ancestor of `n2`, then the inner set of `n1` has `n2` (not `n1`!) as an element, but the inner set of `n2` does not.
 The inner set of an ancestor has always more elements than the inner set of a descendant.
 That is, the inner set of a descendant is a strict subset of the inner set of an ancestor.
 (Note that this is true, even if `n2` is a leaf node).

 (3) If two nodes are unrelated to one another (i.e. none is an ancestor of the other), then the inner sets of both nodes are disjoint.
 That is, both sets have no nodes in common.

 **CLARIFICATION**
-But what if the inner set of `n1` and/or the inner set of `n2` is empty?
+What if the inner set of `n1` and/or the inner set of `n2` is empty?

 * `(A ex-or B) := (A && !B) || (!A && B)`
 * `A` means that "both sets are disjoint"